BhavanSekar/MiniProject-LTTS/README.md

 Grade Point Average calculator

-The makefile generates an executable of the two .c files containing the code for the project.
+The makefile generates an executable of the two .c files containing the code for the project: variables.c and main.c.
+The test file runs with the command on the description on the file with the variables.c file.

 INPUT FORMAT: Enter the grade followed by the number of credits of that subject iteratively for all the subjects.
 LIST OF GRADES AND CORRESPONDING NUMBERS :